loosolab/Datenanalyse-2021/wp5/README.md

 Please make sure that you execute this command in the directory where the script *run_all.sh* is located.

-If you want to activate the step "check logs" (see [below](#3-check-logs)) after the motif search, you can do this by adding the flag `--check-logs` or `-c`.
+If you want to activate the step "check logs" (see [below](#3-check-logs)) after the motif discovery, you can do this by adding the flag `--check-logs` or `-c`.
 In this case, the pipeline would be started as follows:

 ```
 ./run_all.sh --check-logs